 Cleveland is a very small city located in the state of Georgia.
 With a population of 4,165 people and four constituent neighborhoods, Cleveland is the 196th largest community in Georgia.

-Cleveland is a decidedly white-collar city, with fully 86.35% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cleveland is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cleveland who work in office and administrative support (19.38%), food service (17.51%), and teaching (13.20%).
+Cleveland is a decidedly white-collar city, with fully 86.39% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cleveland is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Cleveland who work in management occupations (16.20%), food service (13.11%), and sales jobs (12.73%).

 As is often the case in a small city, Cleveland doesn't have a public transportation system that people use for their commute.

-The per capita income in Cleveland in 2010 was $17,322, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $69,288 for a family of four.
+The per capita income in Cleveland in 2018 was $18,682, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $74,728 for a family of four.
 However, Cleveland contains both very wealthy and poor people as well.

-Cleveland is a somewhat ethnically-diverse city.
 The people who call Cleveland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cleveland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cleveland include Irish, German, Scottish, and Polish.
+Important ancestries of people in Cleveland include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Cleveland is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Chinese.